ericajini/bikesharing/README.md

 The overall purpose of this analysis was to determine the viability of owning a bikesharing business Des Moines, IA.
 To complete this analysis I started by reviewing the Citibike bikesharing business in NYC to determine the in's and out's of how it works.
 During this analysis we review a lot of the critical information that needs to be considered for this type of business including the Peak Hours of the day and the peak days, how long users typically checkout bikes, our target market (gender, and Subscribers vs Non-Subscribers), etc. Some things that will potentially need to be adjusted in the future before starting in IA include the potential time the bikes are checked out, as the locations could be farther apart, and obviously the Top Starting and End locations.
 I would imagine the peak hours and peak days would stay relatively the same.

-Please see below for the NYC BikeShare Analysis Results:
+Please see the link for the NYC BikeShare Analysis Results:
 [link to dashboard](https://public.tableau.com/app/profile/eric.ajini/viz/NYCBikeshareAnalysisChallenge/NYCBikeshareAnalysis)

 ## Results